neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.server.packs.resources.ResourceMetadata#getTypedSection`, `getTypedSections` - Gets the metadata sections for the provided types.
 - `net.minecraft.server.players.ProfileResolver` - Resolves a game profile from its name or UUID.
 - `net.minecraft.util`
+    - `ExtraCodecs`
-    - `ExtraCodecs#gameProfileCodec` - Creates a codec for a `GameProfile` given the UUID codec.
+        - `gameProfileCodec` - Creates a codec for a `GameProfile` given the UUID codec.
+        - `$LateBoundIdMapper#values` - Returns a set of values within the mapper.
     - `InclusiveRange#map` - Maps a range from one generic to another.
     - `Mth#ceilLong` - Returns the double rounded up to the nearest long.
 - `net.minecraft.util.random`